Akojede70/Amazon-Clone-using-React/README.md

 # Amazon-Clone-using-React

- This is a copy of amazon website built with React
+ This is a copy of Amazon website built using React.

 ![Screenshot (298)](https://user-images.githubusercontent.com/88320958/198835516-e52764d0-ff51-415b-8450-b46045286ce0.png)